beckadamtheinventor/BOS/README.md

 # Contributing
-Currently this OS is lacking in system executables.
-Said programs go into the `/src/data/adrive/src` directory.
-BOS is especially in need of a text editor.
-System executables must be referenced in `/src/data/adrive/src/main.asm` as well as built in both build.bat and build.sh.
+If there's a feature you want to see in BOS, you found a bug, or have any questions or concerns, feel free to make an [issue](https://github.com/beckadamtheinventor/BOS/issues).
-If you decide to make a program for BOS that you feel should be included in the OS binaries, feel free to make a pull request!
-I'll link them into the filesystem and provide credit.
+Additionally, if you make a program for BOS that you feel should be included in the OS binaries, open an issue or make a pull request.
+Made an enhancement?
+Optimized some code?
+Fixed a clerical error?
+Improved the UI?
+Make a pull request and I'll take a look.

 # Installing programs on BOS
 There are a few ways that BOS programs can be installed.